Sangram-tech/All-programming--/README.md

 • Find out the youngest among Shyam, Dugu and Ishan whose ages are entered by the user through keyboard.

 (https://github.com/Sangram-tech/Python--/blob/main/youngest.py)

+• Write a program to find the factorial value of a number entered by the user.

+(